 The allele-specific PCR also called as an ARMS- PCR (amplification refractory mutation system) or PASA (PCR amplification of specific alleles) or AS-PCR used to detect the SNPs.

-More specifically, it is used to detect the known SNPs (single nucleotide polymorphism), we cannot identify new mutations by ARMS-PCR.
+More specifically, it is adopted to detect the known SNPs (single nucleotide polymorphism), however, we cannot identify new mutations by ARMS-PCR.

 Kary Mullis described the technique of in vitro amplification in the year 1983.
 After a few years of the discovery of the actual PCR technique, C. R. Newton and coworkers discovered the ARMS-PCR or allele-specific PCR technique.